Saju159/YTMediaTool/README.md

  - Select from multiple audio formats to download.
  - Download by keyword or with a provided link.
  - Download HUGE music collections with SMLD from YouTube or Spotify.
- - Donwload music with metadata with SMLD
+ - Download music with metadata with SMLD
+ - Download music directly from Spotify with a link.
+This function also adds metadata to the songs

 ### Verified websites that works with Basic page
 This tool works with many websites not listed here.
 These websites just have been confirmed working: